School Name: Orchard Primary School

 - Our ‘feeder’ secondary schools, run a programme specifically tailored to aid transition for the more vulnerable pupils.

-- We liaise closely with Staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.
+- We liaise closely with Staff when transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.

 - We ensure that the needs of all children who have Special Educational needs are met, to the best of the school’s ability, with the funds available.